CazDev/ProcessManager/README.md

 ## Instruction
 #### How to pause/unpause process?
-+ Go to "Process" tab.
++ Go to "Process" tab
-+ Select process you want to pause and click "Add with pID" .
++ Select process you want to pause and click "Add with pID"
 + Go to "Main" tab and click "Pause process"
 #### How to compare 2 files?
 + Go to "Main" tab